 I try to plan a simple, special, seasonal activity to do with my kids at every turn of the season.
-I like to use the solstices and the equinoxes (as well as the powerful days at the mid-season, called “cross-quarter” days,) as anchors throughout the year.
-And I try to plan opportunities to spend some special time with the kids, or as a family, to do a special craft or activity and acknowledge the changing of the seasons.
-I use this as a time to connect with them and to talk about the meaning of the season, share any wisdom or lessons the season has to impart.
+I use this as a time to connect, talk about the meaning of the season, and share any wisdom or lessons the season has to impart.

 This year’s spring activity we started at the Spring Equinox and finally hung on May Day.
 (Because, you know, sometimes it just takes awhile to see a project through from beginning to end.)
 I’ve been enjoying hearing the birds singing out my bedroom window every morning, so I found this sweet, simple bird feeder craft for us to do.

 I liked this design because it seems likely you can round up most of these materials (or something like them) around your house.
 We used the photo as inspiration and improvised on the execution.

 Bird Feeder Instructions

 1) Gather your cans (or a creative substitute).

 I didn’t have any cans in the recycling and wasn’t planning on having any for the next several days so I ran to Lowe’s for a cheap, acceptable substitute.
 I came out with these tiny terra cotta pots.
 They were about 75¢ each.